Manufacturing Specialist (Satellite Transceiver)

 - Projected growth (BLS Employment Projections)

-43% above the BLS role benchmark for operations aggregate.
+34% below the BLS role benchmark for software engineering aggregate.

-Matched to SOC 11-1021 - Operations aggregate by role bucket.
+Matched to SOC 15-1252 - Software Engineering aggregate by role bucket.

 Source: U.S. Bureau of Labor Statistics, OEWS, May 2024 and Employment Projections, 2024-2034.